Pardon

 When he became President on August 9, 1974, Ford spoke of the national nightmare finally being over.

 Speculation mounted over whether Nixon would face criminal prosecution.
-A Memorandum from the Watergate Special Prosecutor, Leon Jaworski on the day Nixon resigned showed how close he came to prosecution.
+A Memorandum from within the office of the Watergate Special Prosecutor, Leon Jaworski on the day Nixon resigned weighed up the arguments for and against prosecution.

 However, President Ford decided to pardon his predecessor.